 Register your on-course betting activity by filling in the off-course betting section of the GBD registration.
-Don’t use the section for spread bets or betting exchanges for this.
+Do not use the section for spread bets or betting exchanges for this.

 How to make a return

 To make an on-course return, fill in the off-course betting section of the GBD return.
-Don’t use the section for spread bets or betting exchanges for this.
+Do not use the section for spread bets or betting exchanges for this.

 All other bets are off-course bets and are liable to GBD.
 This includes bets made:

 - on behalf of another person not at a meeting